 Searching for a new job can be an exhausting process but you might want to spare a thought for payroll managers.
 Recruiting the right staff is important in any sector but these individuals may have one job opening, 100 applicants, and have to pick the right person while fulfilling their normal duties.
 As a result, many of these applications will end up in the bin – so it’s vital yours stands out from the competition.

 During the CV review process, an employer will have to search for a few very specific things.
 Ensuring you’ve succinctly answered these should go a long way to helping you get that all-important payroll job.

 A quick summary

 As mentioned, payroll managers will only have a few minutes – if that – to look at your CV.
 Don’t be offended if they skip over most of the sections and focus on the front page.
 The first few words are the most important and these should sum up:

 If you can do all this in around 50 to 100 words, you should make your CV much more appealing to a prospective employer.

 Any payroll employee needs a strong grasp of numeracy and at least a basic understanding of the various software used in the industry.
-If you need someone to be able to use a specific program, it’s likely you will have said so in your job advertisement.
+However, if an employer requests an applicant can use a specific programme, you must be able to demonstrate this.

-The vast majority of payroll roles will involve interaction with others on a daily basis.
-Whether this is done via email, phone or face to face, you need staff who will be able to make a good impression on both colleagues and clients.
+The vast majority of payroll positions will involve interaction with others on a daily basis.
+Whether this is done via email, phone or face to face, staff must be able to make a good impression on both colleagues and clients.

-If they have included a cover letter, this is an early indicator as to the sort of tone of voice they might use when addressing clients.
-You will likely decide pretty quickly whether you like what you read.
+This is an early indicator as to the tone of voice you will use with clients.
+Therefore, based on this, managers should be able to decide pretty quickly whether they like what they’re reading.